clemensfiedler/academic-kickstart/content/publication/standards.md

 +++
-title = "Standards and the Common Good: <br> How Competition Fosters Cooperation?"
+title = "Standards and the Common Good: How Competition Fosters Cooperation?"

 date = "2018-05-01"